Look (Song for Children)

-"Look" (also known as "I Ran" and "Untitled Song #1") is an instrumental composed by American musician Brian Wilson for the Beach Boys' never-finished album Smile.
-Wilson later completed the track as "Song for Children", with new lyrics written by Van Dyke Parks, for the 2004 album Brian Wilson Presents Smile.
+"Look" (also known as "I Ran" and "Untitled Song #1") is an incomplete musical piece that was composed by American musician Brian Wilson for the Beach Boys' aborted Smile album.
+Wilson produced the backing track at the start of the Smile sessions in August 1966.
+It is theorized that a missing session tape may have contained a vocal track that he recorded with his bandmates in October.

+In 2004, Wilson rerecorded the track as "Song for Children", with new lyrics written by Van Dyke Parks, for his album Brian Wilson Presents Smile, where it segues between the songs "Wonderful" and "Child Is Father of the Man".
+The 2011 compilation The Smile Sessions included a version of the original Beach Boys recording with additional vocals sampled from their 1971 song "Surf's Up".

 Background

 "Look" was one of the earliest pieces recorded during the Smile sessions.
 Musicologist Philip Lambert speculated that some parts of the music possibly evolved from one of the riffs in "Good Vibrations".

 Recording

 The instrumental track for "Look" was recorded on August 12, 1966 at Western studio.
 It was titled "Look" on the tape box, but on the AFM sheet, it was logged as "Untitled Song #1" with a runtime of 2:16.
 The instrumentation featured upright bass, vibraphones, keyboard, French horn, guitars, organs, trombone and woodwind.
 Take 20 was marked as best.

 Capitol Records documentation suggests that, on October 13, all six Beach Boys were involved in a vocal overdubbing session for the track, now logged as "I Ran (Formerly Untitled Song #1)" with a 3:10 runtime.
 Writing in The Smile Sessions liner notes, Craig Slowinski said that "a tape from that session has not turned up in a search of the Capitol and BRI vaults."

 In November, journalist Tom Nolan wrote about Wilson in The Los Angeles Times West: